ConnectyCube/connectycube-cordova-samples/sample-videochat-cordova/README.md

 * `cordova clean ios && cordova run ios --device`
 * `cordova clean android && cordova run android --device`.

+## Build your own VideoChat app

+To make the sample works for your own app, please follow the guide how to build the sample from scratch - https://developers.connectycube.com/cordova/code-samples-videochat-cordova

 ## Can't build yourself?